apiad/violetear/docs/guide.md

 - `sheet.select(...)` defines a new blank style.
 The `select` method receives a CSS selector, in this case, it's the simplest possible selector (`"body"`) but you can use id (e.g., `"#title"`), classes (e.g., `".btn"`) and states (e.g., `":hover"`).
 The method returns and instance of the `Style` class which lets you chain methods to add the actual CSS rules.
 - `.width(...)` defines the rules for the width of the element.
 In this case we're setting the width to 80% of the parent width, but with a maximum of 768 pixels.
 As a general idea, anytime you have a set of related attributes in CSS (e.g., `width`, `min-width`, and `max-width`), you'll have a single method in `violetear` that let's you set several of those related attributes in a single call.
 - `.margin(...)` defines the overall margin (`auto`) plus a specific value for the top margin of 50 pixels.
 All methods in `violetear` that take numerical units can receive an instance of the `Unit` class, which can represent pixels, percentages, em, rem, points, etc. For simplicity, plain ints and floats are converted to a sensible unit (e.g., floats are treated as percentages in the case of box geometry, but as rem in the case of font sizes).
 Later on we'll see how to use `Unit` explicitely.

+!!! question "Why the big deal?"

+    It may seem that so far there's nothing to be gained from using `violetear` on top of pure CSS.
+    You have to basically write the same rules with the same values.
+    The big deal is (so far) that by using a programming language you already know, you can leverage all the tooling you already have to make your coding more productive.

+    I promise in the next few sections you'll see way more powerful features but, for now, even if you only use `violetear` to write all your CSS explicitly, there's something important to be gained.
+    Since related styles are grouped in a single method in `violetear`, and all methods are fully typed and documented, you have automatic CSS intellisense and linting.

+    And yes, maybe you can have that for pure CSS too with the right extensions, but for only for individual rules.
+    To understand how different rules play together to define a single styling concept (like borders), you have to read the documentation of all the `border-*` rules.

+### Base style

 As a fine tweak, let's soften the colors a little bit.
 For this purpose, we can define custom styles for the tags`<h1>`. `<h2>` and `<p>`, but that would be kinda repetitive.
 So instead, we'll define a *base style* in the `StyleSheet` constructor that all styles will inherit.
 We will need to import `Style` and `Color` to create a base style, and rewrite our constructor call: